- Have your camper start practicing his or her audition music.

 Your camper may think they need to have all their “stuff” with them - but in reality it is not necessary, so please do all you can to discourage them from bringing too much.
-Here’s a checklist of what your camper really needs to bring:
+Here is a checklist of what your camper really needs to bring:

-- Their instrument and accessories, i.e. mutes, reeds etc. If they are a percussionist, they will need their snare sticks, timpani mallets and other mallets, and preferably a mallet bag with their name displayed on the bag.
+- Their instrument and accessories, i.e. mutes, reeds, etc. If they are a percussionist, they will need their snare sticks, timpani and other mallets, and preferably a mallet bag with their name displayed on the bag.

-- FOLDING MUSIC STAND.
-Your child probably has one of these already; but if not, please makes it a point to buy one before camp – all music stores carry them.
+- Folding music stand.
+Your child probably has one of these already; but if not, please make it a point to buy one before camp – all music stores carry them.

-- Clothes: T-shirts and shorts for wear on a daily basis are definitely acceptable, as long as they are in good taste. (we trust parents to make the call on that) For the Final Concert on Friday afternoon (more on that later), they’ll wear their camp shirt and shorts
+- Clothes: T-shirts and shorts for wear on a daily basis are definitely acceptable, as long as they are in good taste.
+We trust parents to make the call on that.
+For the final concert on Friday afternoon, they will wear their camp shirt and shorts.

 - Your student may need a swimsuit if there is a pool party, so pack one just in case.